tretdm/vk-android-legacy/README.md

 # LegacyVK for Android
-Legacy VKontakte Android pre-patched app with OpenVK social network support.
-Contains decompiled Smali code and resources only.
+An older versions of the VKontakte app for Android, pre-patched to support the OpenVK social network.

 ### Disclaimer
 LegacyVK and OpenVK are fan projects; they are not affiliated with VK LLC.